TikaaVo/Ensemble-weights/docs/benchmark.md

 | DESlib DESP | 85.50% | 0.82% | −0.47% |
 | DESlib DESKNN | 84.39% | 0.95% | −1.78% |

-DESlib achieves a best mean score of 85.97%; despy achieves a best mean score of 85.57%.
+despy achieves a best mean score of 85.57%; DESlib achieves a best mean score of 85.97%.

 ---